and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Surgery for Shoulder Labral Tears

-Both Dr. Cahill and Dr. Porter use arthroscopy to diagnose and treat labral tears in the shoulder.
+Dr. Cahill uses arthroscopy to diagnose and treat labral tears in the shoulder.
 Arthroscopy is a minimally invasive procedure that allows our surgeons to diagnose and treat shoulder labral tears through much smaller incisions than an open procedure.
 This often leads to less blood loss, less pain after surgery, and a quicker recovery.

 To perform the procedure, your surgeon will make a small incision to insert the arthroscope into the shoulder joint.
 The arthroscope displays images on a monitor so that he can view the labrum, confirm the diagnosis, and determine the extent of the injury.